What is Histamine Intolerance? Diagnosis and Treatment

 What is histamine intolerance?

 Histamine intolerance (HIT) is described as a type of food intolerance that doesn’t involve an immune response.
 It’s different from immune-mediated food allergy, in which immune cells react to an allergen by releasing histamine and other inflammatory compounds.
 There is no such immune response in HIT.
-Instead, HIT it’s thought to result from an imbalance between eating food high in histamine and your body’s ability to break it down [1].
+Instead, HIT is thought to result from an imbalance between eating food high in histamine and your body’s ability to break it down [1].
 Scientists think this occurs when your body doesn’t produce enough DAO enzyme (also known as DAO deficiency).

 DAO deficiency may occur due to genetic factors, that is, mutations in the DAO gene that lead to limited production of the enzyme or reduced activity [11].
 And certain medications such as ambroxol, metoclopramide, amitriptyline, and ibuprofen may reduce DAO activity, although evidence of this only comes from laboratory studies [12].